score-p/scorep_plugin_pcstates/README.md

 * `mperf`

-    Collect reference frequency of the cpu core.
+    Collect reference frequency of the CPU core.

 * `C[3|6|7]`